Coronavirus and hearing loss

 RNID has produced an information video, which details ways to keep your hearing aids safe while face coverings are mandatory.
 Visit their website for their subtitled video.

-There is a greater reliance on video and telephone calls as many face-to-face services were paused.
 This can create anxiety for people who are unable to hear well on the telephone or are unsure how to access communication support such as subtitles, captions or BSL interpretation.

 Mum of two Amy Morton, started her Living with Hearing Loss campaign to raise awareness of face masks and coverings, and also encourage businesses to be lipreading-friendly for people with hearing loss.
 Find out more about her campaign here.